joom/vim-starter/README.md

 If you're looking for a quick tutorial to learn Vim, "[Learn Vim Progressively](http://yannesposito.com/Scratch/en/blog/Learn-Vim-Progressively/)" is a great one.

+If copying and pasting with the system clipboard are not working properly, check [this page](http://vim.wikia.com/wiki/Accessing_the_system_clipboard).

 ## Screenshots

 ![Screenshot 1](http://i.imgur.com/qEkXK9m.png)